Richard Broxton Onians: Origins of European Thought

 Onians' doctoral research explored concepts in Homer and was awarded the Hare Prize in 1926, a condition being that the work should be published by 1929.
 He negotiated an extension to this time limit, and although a 1935 draft with the title Origins of Greek & Roman Thought, mainly concerning the body, the mind, the soul and fate is held by the British Library, his book, though circulating in manuscript, was not published until 1951, as The Origins of European Thought: About the Body, the Mind, the Soul, the World, Time and Fate (Cambridge University Press).

 It was reprinted, with corrections and a slightly expanded appendix, in 1954.
 In 1988 Cambridge University Press printed a paperback edition, which was reissued in 2011.
 (ISBN 9781107648005).

 His obituary in The Times in 1986 said "Although the book, which covers a vast field, does not always carry conviction, it was one of the most important of its day in the field of classical studies and remains a valuable tool", and commented that he had published little else although he had worked on additions to the book.
 Jules Brody wrote in 2014: "His prodigious learning and intellectual daring put Onians squarely in a class with Damaso Alonso, Ernst-Robert Curtius, Mario Praz, and Leo Spitzer.
 And yet his book has been virtually ignored by classicists, philosophers, and philologists, at least in the world of Anglo-Saxon scholarship."

 Personal life

 Onians married Rosalind Lathbury, who had been one of his students, on 27 December 1937.
-They had two sons: Dick Onians, sculptor and John Onians, polymath, and four daughters.
+They had six children: Dick Onians, sculptor; John Onians, polymath; and four daughters.
 He was a council member of the Association of University Teachers in 1946-53 and a member of its executive committee in 1946–1951.
 He died on 21 May 1986.